-Our clients used SuperSting™ R1 for imaging to survey the subsurface of the site in 2D slices in terms of resistivity.
-They used a Wenner manual with a total of 200 electrodes.
+Our clients used the SuperSting™ R1 for imaging to survey the subsurface of the site in 2D slices in terms of resistivity.
+They used a Wenner manual array with a total of 200 electrodes.
 The manually-collected data was then inverted in two dimensions using EarthImager™ 2D.

 Areas of pozzolan were successfully located beneath the volcanic rock.

 Benefits & Similar Applications